pranav-nagarajan/Astrometric-Binaries-Validation/README.md

 # Vaidation of Astrometric Binary Solutions in Gaia DR3 with Hierarchical Triples
-This repository serves as a companion to the publication "Validation of Gaia DR3 orbital and acceleration solutions with hierarchical triples" (Nagarajan et al. 2024).
+This repository serves as a companion to the publication "Validation of Gaia DR3 orbital and acceleration solutions with hierarchical triples" (<a href=https://doi.org/10.1088/1538-3873/ad7981>Nagarajan and El-Badry 2024</a>).
 In this repository, we provide both the catalog of hierarchical triples and a Jupyter Notebook to reproduce relevant plots from the associated paper.